amygdala/amygdala.github.io/_posts/2019-05-03-automl-tables.md

 We can't directly compare the results of the following AutoML experimentation to those previous examples, since they're using a different dataset and model architecture.
 However, we'll use a roughly similar set of input features and stick to the spirit of these other examples by doing binary classification on the tip percentage.

+In the rest of the blog post, we'll walk through how to do that.

-### Create a BigQuery table for the AutoML input dataset
+### Step 1: Create a BigQuery table for the AutoML input dataset

 AutoML Tables makes it easy to ingest data from [BigQuery](https://cloud.google.com/bigquery/).